 CMS needs the flexibility to assign each eligible patient index admission to at least one Eligible Clinician and at least one Eligible Clinician group.
 This allows them the ability to report at either the Eligible Clinician or the Eligible Clinician Group level.
 Conceptually, these assignments should represent a consistent group of clinicians.
-That is, it would be confusing to assign a patient to Eligible Clinician A and also to Eligible Clinician Group B if Eligible Clinician A is not in that Group.
+That is, it would be confusing to assign a patient to Eligible Clinician A and also to Eligible Clinician Group B if

+Eligible Clinician A is not in that Group.
 The attribution methodology addresses this by using both individual and group identifiers.

 Every Medicare Eligible Clinician has a unique National Provider Identifier (NPI).
 Similarly, every Medicare Eligible Clinician Group has one or more Tax Identification Numbers (TINs), reflecting their practice setting(s).
 Each Eligible Clinician claim should include both their NPI and a TIN which identifies their "group" (which may consist only of that clinician if they are solo providers).
 Therefore, we identify clinicians for each patient index admission through the unique National Provider ID (NPI) and Tax ID (TIN) combination listed on a patient's claim.
 For a Billing Surgeon, the NPI and TIN are those on the procedure claim used to attribute the patient index admission.
-To identify the unique TIN/NPI combination for the Operator, the Operator's NPI is matched to the TIN with the most Part B allowed charges during the index admission.
+To identify the unique TIN/NPI combination for the Operator, the Operator's NPI is matched to the TIN with the most Part B allowed charges during the index admission or during the measurement year if the Operator did not bill during the index admission.
 Most NPIs are associated with only one TIN.
 A Clinician Group is set of Clinicians (NPI-TIN combinations) assigned to the same TIN.